 1.2.1.
 Facilities Description.
-Adult fish passage facilities at The Dalles Dam are composed of a north shore fish ladder, which passes fish collected at the north end of the spillway, and an east fish ladder which passes those fish collected at the south end of the spillway and across the downstream face of the powerhouse.
-A fish lock exists at the east end of the powerhouse but is not operated, as it is no longer functional.
+Adult fish passage facilities at The Dalles Dam are composed of a north shore fish ladder, which passes fish collected at the north end of the spillway, and an east fish ladder that passes those fish collected at the south end of the spillway and across the downstream face of the powerhouse.

 A small hydropower facility, utilizing the north fishway ladder auxiliary water supply, was constructed in 1991 and is operated by the North Wasco PUD.
-Fishway criteria associated with this facility are monitored and maintained during the daily fishway inspections.
+Adult fishway criteria associated with this facility are monitored and maintained during the daily fishway inspections.
 A backup auxiliary water supply system, unscreened for juveniles has been upgraded to facilitate its use if required.